lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 => 70208594906000
 ```

-Sometimes however, you need "tags", "identifiers" in your code. **These tags do not feel like data, user input**.
-We do not want to change them in the future as a string.
-For this use, there is a new ruby object => Symbol.
+Sometimes however, you need "tags"in your code. **These tags do not feel like data, user input**.
+We do not want to change them in the future like strings.
+For this special use, there are more adapted ruby objects => Symbol.

 ```
 $ irb